NicolasPetton/apollo-icons/README.md

-apollo-icons
+Apollo
 ============

+Icons for the gods.

-Icon theme specifically made for Pharo and Amber environments
+Apollo is an icon theme specifically made for Pharo and Amber environments.